-Cooked in an on-site commercial kitchen, the Bali cuisine at the Institute of Code villa is incredible.
+Cooked in an on-site commercial kitchen, the Bali cuisine at the blogging retreat was incredible.
 Breakfast, lunch, and dinner feature colorful and healthy options – heavy on pumpkin, dragon fruit, green vegetables, and delicious variety.
 Dietary restrictions are easily accommodated, with vegetarian, pescetarian, and gluten-free options.

 You will never be hungry as there are snacks every morning and afternoon.
 Snacks vary between smoothies, veggies with homemade hummus, fruit plates, heaping bruschetta, and truffle French fries.

 La Laguna & The Lawn

 You’ll enjoy a handful of meals and a few happy hours outside of the villa in Canggu and Ubud.
 We had a blast at La Laguna, a gypsy paradise with more photo ops than one can capitalize on during one happy hour.

 We also enjoyed the Lawn, a trendy spot with rope lights, white umbrellas, and natural green carpeting of grass.
 Our last day, we closed out a Jungle Fish, a poolside oasis surrounded by jungle and rice paddies just north of Ubud.

 It’s incredible to see how many trendy new spots have cropped up in the last 3 years since I visited Bali, when Potato Head in Seminyak was all the rage.